Lucas Haren: Return to HIK

 After being released by Randers, Haren returned to HIK.

 Helsingør

 On 4 December 2018, Helsingør announced the signing of Haren on a contract until the summer 2021, starting from 1 January 2019.
 Haren left the club in the summer 2021, where his contract expired.

 Fremad Amager

 On 9 July 2021, Haren signed with Fremad Amager.

+Kongsvinger

+After a few years at Fremad Amager, Haren went on his first foreign adventure Norwegian First Division side Kongsvinger.

 Private life

 Lucas Haren is the son of the former footballer Piotr Haren, who played for FC Copenhagen.
 His grandad is Janusz Andrzej Haren, who represented Widzew Łódź and B93.